 Learners use conjunctions naturally in their own speaking and writing.

-- Ages 4-6: Encourage storytelling using simple pictures.
-Ask open-ended questions during play, such as "Tell me about your drawing.
+- school-age kids: Encourage storytelling with simple pictures.
+Ask open-ended play questions, such as "Tell me about your drawing.
 Why did you draw the sun?"

-- Ages 7-10: Write short journals or simple stories.
-Encourage them to use conjunctions to connect events.
-Engage in conversations about their day, prompting for reasons, results, and choices.
+- school-age kids: Write quick journals or simple stories.
+Encourage conjunction use for connected events.
+Talk about the child’s day, prompting reasons, results, and choices.

-- Ages 11-15: Write short essays, emails, or creative stories.
-Participate in debates or discussions where they need to articulate reasons, contrasts, and consequences.
+- school-age kids: Write short essays, emails, or creative stories.
+Join debates or discussions requiring reasons, contrasts, and consequences.

 5. Feedback

-- For all ages, provide positive and constructive feedback.
-If a conjunction is misused, gently rephrase the sentence correctly and explain why.
-For example, "You said 'I was cold so I put on a coat,' which is good!
+- For all ages, keep feedback positive and useful.
+When a conjunction is misused, gently rephrase and explain why.
+Example: "You said 'I was cold so I put on a coat,' which is good!
 You could also say 'I put on a coat because I was cold' to show the reason."

 1. Fill in the gaps with the correct words (because, so, but, or).